ashwinreddy/blog/_notes/Public/People/Nietzsche.md

 - philosopher
 ---

 friedrich wilhelm nietzsche (1844-1900) was a philosopher from germany. in 1869, at the age of 24, he became a professor. his first book was _The Birth of Tragedy_, published in 1872, about greek tragedies.
-In _[[beyond good and evil]]_ (1886), nietzsche points out that philosophers have assumed an equality between truth and the good. he developed a kind of proto-[[existentialism]] and [[process philosophy]] by attacking [[christianity]].
+In _[[beyond good and evil]]_ (1886), nietzsche points out that philosophers have assumed an equality between truth and the good. he developed a kind of proto-[[existentialism]] and [[process philosophy]] by attacking [[christian]].

 [[deleuze]] sees nietzsche's project as introducing sense and value into philosophy. nietzsche sees himself as the "first tragic philosopher" and tries to go back to pre-socratics like [[heraclitus]].
 He is opposed to decadence and _ressentiment_.